AbdelrhmanHamouda/locust-k8s-operator/docs/advanced_topics.md

 on purpose slightly simplified in order to allow users to have easier time working with affinity.

 The `nodeAffinity` section supports declaring node affinity under `requiredDuringSchedulingIgnoredDuringExecution`.
-Meaning that any declared affinity labels **must** be present in nodes inorder for resources to be deployed on them.
+Meaning that any declared affinity labels **must** be present in nodes in order for resources to be deployed on them.

 **Example**: